e-h-h/chronoshift.js/README.md

     //yes, and this method can operate both name or pid, cs.restartTask("servant1");

 After this code task will be relaunched.
 NOT continued, relunched!
-It means that if you run task with delay 30 seconds, then stop it after 20 seconds and run it again later task will be executed not after rest 10 seconds but after 30 seconds.
+It means that if you run task with delay 30 seconds, then stop it after 20 seconds and run it again later task will be executed not after rest 10 seconds but after 30 seconds, as is it was newly created.

 And at last, task can be completely removed.
 It will be cleared from memory, not only from list.

     cs.removeTask(42);

 After being removed task may free a lot of memory through closures.

+Also you may want to manipulate task directly.
+This is not very good idea, but if you realy want to...

+  //get task with pid 42
+  var task = cs.getTask(42);
+  //get task with name 'garbage_collector' var task = cs.getTask('garbage_collector');

+Single task has obvious methods 'execute', 'stop' and 'restart'.
+Use this methods on your own risk, which is really big.

 GUI
 ---